IndustryFusion/IndustryFusion/setup/keycloaksetup.md

 ### Create Access User
 1. Within the OISP-Realm, create a new user 'if-admin' and click save
     1. add an existing e-mail address, click save
-    1. Change to tab "Attributes" and add attribute IF_COMPANY = 2, click save
+    1. Change to tab "Attributes"
+        1. add attribute IF_COMPANY = 2
+        1. add attributes S3_API_KEY and S3_SECRET_KEY with values corresponding to your S3 compatible object storage server/user credentials
+        1. click save
     1. Change to tab "Credentials" and set a password
     1. Change to tab "Role Mappings" and assign under client roles one (or more) of the above roles of "fusion-backend"
     1. Optional: Assign the role "user" of "oisp-frontend"  (not necessary for quick setup)

 ### Adjust Admin User
+1. Switch to Master-Realm
-1. Within the Master-Realm, edit the _admin_ user.
+1. edit the _admin_ user.
 1. Add an existing e-mail address.

 ## Development-Cluster